husseyexplores/fcc-microservices/README.md

 3. I can add an exercise to any user by posting form data userId(_id), description, duration, and optionally date to /api/exercise/add.
 If no date supplied it will use current date.
 Returned will the the user object with also with the exercise fields added.
 4. I can retrieve a full exercise log of any user by getting /api/exercise/log with a parameter of userId(_id).
 Return will be the user object with added array log and count (total exercise count).
 5. I can retrieve part of the log of any user by also passing along optional parameters of from & to or limit.
 (Date format yyyy-mm-dd, limit = int)

+---

+## File Metadata Microservice User Stories

+1. I can submit a form that includes a file upload.
+2. The form file input field  has the "name" attribute set to "upfile".
+We rely on this in testing.
+3. When I submit something, I will receive the file name and size in bytes within the JSON response

+#### Usage :
+* Go to the main page, and upload a file using the provided form.

+#### Hint:
+* To handle the file uploading you should use the [multer](https://www.npmjs.com/package/multer) npm package.